400 Calorie Weight-Loss Smoothie Recipe

 Yes, you read that right: a 400-calorie smoothie actually helped me lose weight.
 If you've ever looked up weight-loss smoothie recipes, they were probably all in the 250-300 calorie range.
 And, hey, maybe that works for some people.
 But if I don't have a sizable breakfast, I'll be hungry by midmorning and absolutely famished by the time lunchtime rolls around.

-I also hit the gym most mornings, so by the time I come back and shower, I need to refuel with something that will fortify my muscles — ideally a mix of protein and carbs — and keep me satiated all morning long.
+I also work out most mornings, so by the time I'm done and shower, I need to refuel with something that will fortify my muscles — ideally a mix of protein and carbs — and keep me satiated all morning long.
 I need to eat something that will also give me enough energy to power through my workday.
 After some tinkering with ingredients and protein powders, I found the right concoction that works for me.
 I have some variation of the same smoothie every morning.

 400-Calorie Weight-Loss Smoothie Recipe

 - MCT oil — MCT stands for medium-chain triglycerides, which is a type of fat that is metabolized by the body more quickly than other fats (you can learn more about it here)

 - One-fourth or one-half of a banana

 There's enough of a balance of macros to keep me satisfied, and I rarely need a midmorning snack.

 I learned the frozen cauliflower trick from Juice Press in New York City, which offers frozen cauliflower in place of a full banana in its shops.
 You can't taste the cauliflower in the smoothie, and it helps keep it cold and thick.
 I always have at least a cup of baby spinach in my smoothies (another healthy ingredient you can't taste) and, depending on how hard my workout was that morning, throw in either half or one-fourth of a banana.